Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 If you follow a group of people then the monsters will largely jump out at the lead member.
 This gives you all the fun of the Maze and getting to see the lead group member repeatedly scared, while not actually having the monsters jump out on you.
 But try not to be at the back as we all know what happens to the guy at the back!

 However, if you are looking for the Maximum Fear Factor.
 Lead the Group!
-When entering the Maze go REAL slow, allow time for anyone in front of you to pass through, giving you a large gap, allowing time for monsters to RESET.
+When entering the Maze go REAL slow, allowing time for anyone in front of you to pass through, giving you a large gap, and allowing time for monsters to RESET.
 Then, as you pass through, expect all hell to break loose.
 You are here to be scared, so make the most of it!

 Shows